kov4l3nko/kov4l3nko.github.io_content/blog/2018-06-17-afnetwork-disable-ssl-pinning/index.md

 main();
 ```

+The script was tested with iPhone 5s running iOS 11.0.1 with Electra 1.0.4.
 As result, I saw HTTP(s) traffic of the Loops app:

 ![](sniff_example.png)